 Montgomery Planning seeks to recognize exceptional architecture, landscape architecture and urbanism that makes a difference in people’s lives and represents the County’s highest quality of design to the region, state, and nation.
 This year, the Department will hold its sixth Design Excellence Award competition to honor this work.

 This year, Montgomery Planning will honor projects with two Design Excellence Awards:

 The top award recognizes an exceptional building, urban design and/or landscape that represents built excellence that enhances the public realm, promotes a stronger community through the physical design, and fosters social, environmental, and economic value to the owner, users, and greater community.
 A second top award will be given to honor extraordinary housing that exemplifies design excellence and makes lives better for those who live there.
 This building and its site enrich the surrounding neighborhood, promotes human connections, and brings a sense of pride to the residents and surrounding community.
 The winning designs help promote great urbanism and walkability no matter where their location is within the County.

-Entries will be accepted starting Wednesday, May 10, 2023.
-The deadline for submission is Thursday, July 17, 2023.
 The selection of the two winners, one for buildings, sites, and/or urbanism and one for exceptional housing, will be made by an outside jury with expertise in the fields of architecture, landscape architecture, planning and urban design selected by the Planning Department.

 Criteria for project eligibility:

 - Private or Public projects built within Montgomery County.

 - Built within the last ten years.

 - Exceptional high-quality design that has a clear relationship to its community context and enhances the public realm.

 For any questions or clarifications, please contact: Paul Mortensen, firstname.lastname@example.org, 301-495-4523.